Bachelor of Computer Science

 Overview

-Game design introduces the range of concepts relevant to an aspiring game designer, ranging from the terminology used in professional game design through to aspects of game content design, design of rules and mechanics, and design to support the marketing and distribution of interactive applications.
+Game design introduces the range of concepts relevant to an aspiring game designer.
+This spans from the terminology used in professional game design, through to the aspects of game content design, design of rules and mechanics, and design to support the marketing and distribution of interactive applications.

 Units